 CDF of the carrier-to-interference (C/I) ratio

-The CDF shows results for the worst case of FS Rx position and orientation combination, with respect to all the APs and HOUs deployed in the street.
+The CDF shows results for the worst case of FS Rx position and orientation combination, and it is with respect to all the APs and HOUs deployed in the street.

-Notice also that 1 dB threshold degradation is considered to emphasize the worst case.
+Notice also that 1 dB threshold degradation is considered to emphasise the worst case.

-In this worst case the C/I ratio is 2% of the time below 4-PSK limit.
+In this worst case, the C/I ratio is 2% of the time below 4-PSK limit.